steve6390/pretok/README.md

     cargo test

 ## Fuzz Testing
 Pretok supports fuzz tests.
 Fuzz testing starts from a corpus of random inputs and then further randomizes those inputs to try to cause crashes and hangs.
-At the time of writing (Rust 1.46.0), fuzz testing required the nightly build.
+At the time of writing (Rust 1.46.0), fuzz testing **required the nightly build**.

 To run fuzz tests:

-    rustup default nightly
-    cargo fuzz run fuzz_target_1
+    cargo +nightly fuzz run fuzz_target_1

-You can leave the compiler on the nightly build or switch back to stable with:

-    rustup default stable

 Fuzz tests run until stopped with Ctrl-C.  In my experience, fuzz tests will catch a problem almost immediately or not at all.

-Cargo fuzz use LLVM's libFuzzer internally, which provides a vast array of runtime options.
+Cargo fuzz uses LLVM's libFuzzer internally, which provides a vast array of runtime options.
 To see thh options using the nightly compiler build:

-    cargo fuzz run fuzz_target_1 -- -help=1
+    cargo +nightly fuzz run fuzz_target_1 -- -help=1

 For example, setting a smaller 5 second timeout for hangs:

-    cargo fuzz run fuzz_target_1 -- -timeout=5
+    cargo +nightly fuzz run fuzz_target_1 -- -timeout=5